Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 You can google for site:something.blogspot.com and site:mydomain.com where something is subdomain given by you blogger and mydomain is domain registered by you.
 When all links get updated you will see zero result for subdomain query while many results for custom domain query.
 Do not forget to use site: operator as it is in your query. (more about Google search operators)

-I know this step is very time consuming, but this is the only way not to loose your pagerank, most of the traffic and SEO juice.
+I know this step is very time-consuming, but this is the only way not to lose your pagerank, most of the traffic and SEO juice.
 Rest we can move all traffic and maintain permalinks using wordpress plugin/hack I have posted around a year ago!

 Step 1.
 Setup a dummy wordpress blog